It’s a new school year. For most of us it’s a busy time – getting used to a new routine. Summer hours and flexibility are over.

 3. Keep snacks in your bag like dried fruits and nuts.
 Or your homemade energy bars.
 Emergency snacks are great to have when your schedule goes awry.
 An unscheduled meeting and then a rehearsal to run to with no time to stop at home for a meal can leave you sapped of energy.
 If you must grab a bite somewhere, instead of going to a fast food joint, run into a grocery store and grab some fruit or a ready-to-go salad.
 There are healthy choices!

 5. Don’t skip meals.
 You need to keep up your energy for your hectic schedule.
 When you skip a meal, first of all it can affect your mood, energy level and attentiveness.
 Secondly, you are more likely to make poor food choices when you are feeling that gnawing hunger.
 I’ve been known to look at a fridge full of healthy options and still grab a bag of chips, just because I let my cravings overtake my sense.
-Finally, skipping meals can set your metabolism into starvation mode, which can lead to weight gain.

 No time to exercise?